Skip to code content (skip section selection)

 (.7) The applicant complies with such other regulations as the Department and the Department of Streets may promulgate to implement this Section.

 (3) Sales from Newsstands.
-519 No person shall sell or offer for sale goods or other items, or the provision of services from any newsstand except as follows: newspapers, magazines and periodicals, and, incidental to such business, paperback books, tobacco products, wrapped candy, cell phone accessories, pre-paid phone cards, camera accessories, rain gear, postage stamps, single-serve coffee brewing cups, factory pre-wrapped snack food items for immediate consumption, non-alcoholic beverages, including water, soft drinks and juices, State Lottery tickets as provided for by the "State Lottery Law", bill-paying service, tickets to museums and other local attractions.
+519 No person shall sell or offer for sale from any newsstand any goods or other items except newspapers, magazines and periodicals, and, incidental to such business and subject to any additional licensing or permitting requirements applicable to the sale of a given item, paperback books, tobacco products, wrapped candy, cell phone accessories, including a cell phone charging station, pre-paid phone cards, camera accessories, rain gear, postage stamps, single-serve coffee brewing cups, factory pre-wrapped snack food items for immediate consumption, non-alcoholic beverages, including water, soft drinks and juices, and State Lottery tickets as provided for by the "State Lottery Law", bill-paying service, tickets to museums and other local attractions, SEPTA key cards, tickets to intercity and intracity bus services, hand sanitizers, face masks, toiletries, and non-prescription analgesics, including nonsteroidal anti-inflammatory drugs (NSAIDs).

 (4) Location of Newsstands.